danielfrg/datasciencebox/README.md

 ### Spark

-Spark is available usint  mesos as scheduler, hdfs is also required.
+Spark is available using  mesos as scheduler, hdfs is also required.

 ```bash
 $ dsb install spark